thakur-abhijeet/Fraud-Detection/fraud_detection_system_ml/docs/COMPREHENSIVE_GUIDE.md

 The fraud detection system uses an ensemble of XGBoost and LightGBM models to identify potentially fraudulent transactions.
 The system is designed to be flexible and can handle various data formats.

 ### Key Components:
-- **Preprocessing Module**: Handles data cleaning and feature engineering
+- **Data Generation Module**: Creates sample transaction data for testing
 - **Training Module**: Implements model training and evaluation
 - **Prediction Module**: Makes predictions on new transactions